Eugenia Rasponi

+Coat of arms of the Rasponi family.

 Eugenia Rasponi (18 September 1873–1958) was an Italian noblewoman who became a suffragist and businessperson.
 Dedicated to social welfare projects, as her mother had been, she opened a furniture manufacturing business to preserve the local hand-crafted canvases made in Romagna.
 In 1918, she met openly-lesbian writer and suffragist, Lina Poletti.
 The two women would share their lives for the next 40 years, traveling throughout Europe and Asia and studying philosophy and theosophy.

 Early life

 Eugenia Rasponi Murat was born on 18 September 1873 in Ravenna, in the Romagna region of the Kingdom of Italy to Princess Costanza (Constanța) Ghica and Gioacchino Rasponi Murat.
 She was the youngest of four surviving children.
 Her paternal grandparents were Count Giulio Rasponi and Princess Luisa Giulia Murat and her paternal great-grandparents were Joachim Murat, King of Naples and Caroline Bonaparte, sister of Napoleon.
 Her maternal grandparents were Maria Văcărescu and Costache Ghica of Wallachia, and her great grandfather was the poet Nicolae Văcărescu.
 Within a month of her birth, her parents moved from Ravenna to Palermo, where her father assumed the post of prefect.
 He died when she was four years old.

 After her husband's death, Rasponi's mother returned to Ravenna and participated in social welfare programs.
 She was president of the Società Operaia Femminile (Female Worker's Society), which she helped found in 1880.
 In 1894, she led the drive for the creation of a committee of the Red Cross in Ravenna and became first president of the organization.
 She died the following year, having impressed upon her daughter the importance of humanitarian service.